Get insider access

 2. Best Budget Microwave

-If you're willing to spend a bit more, the Toshiba EM131A5C-BS offers more features for a higher price.
-It's our best-value microwave overall, and with 1100 watts of power, it heats food much faster than the previous pick.
-Its roomier cooking chamber can accommodate dishes like dinner plates more easily.
+If you're willing to spend a bit more, you can get more features with a slightly more expensive model like the Toshiba EM131A5C-BS.
+This microwave is our best-value model overall, and with 1100 watts of power, it heats food much faster than the previous pick.
+Its roomier cooking chamber can easily accommodate dishes like dinner plates or mixing bowls.
+This budget-friendly option also features a steam sensor for a more automatic microwave experience and a programmable 'Favorite' button.
+Otherwise, it has the usual programs, like defrost and reheat, plus the option to mute the controls.

 See our review